 What’s worse is if an ad is relevant to someone’s interests, but they’ve already gotten up and left because the last three ads were not.

 These are the types of issues OTT advertising acknowledges.
 Advertisers are now able to leverage their data and analytics to specify an intended and accurate audience target.
 And additionally, most ads are non skippable, making chances higher for a relevant and targeted ad campaign to catch viewers’ interest to watch the entire message.

 This is yet another opportunity that traditional TV advertising simply does not afford a advertiser.

-All told, there are a wide range of different Connected TV advertising platforms for an advertiser to choose from depending on the audience intended to target.
-In addition to smart television sets with their own onboard Internet connection, some of the most popular CTV devices available today include:
+All told, there are a wide range of different connected TV advertising platforms for an advertiser to choose from depending on the audience intended to target.
+In addition to smart television sets with their own onboard Internet connection, some of the most popular connected TV devices available today include:

 - Apple TV/Apple TV 4K